DoreenVas/Learn-Predict/README.md

 # java_ex2
-Learning Data based on a given examples file, where every line has characteristics and a single classification, in order to predict the classifications of a test file containing only characteristics in each line.
+Learning from training data, where every line has characteristics and a single classification, in order to predict the classifications of a test file containing only characteristics in each line.

 The predictions will be made using the following algorithms: Decision Tree, Naïve Base and KNN.